Course Outline

 2

-You will be assessed on your ability to describe key learnings or insights gained from observation and simulation experiences during the semester
+You will be assessed on your ability to describe key learnings or insights gained from a dietetic practice encounter.

 3